 Scholarships range in value from $2,500 to $5,000, depending on the cost of the program.
-Scholarship recipients receive a waiver each quarter that covers the cost of 80% of registration and course fees.
-The student is responsible for the initial $50 application fee, the remaining 20% of fees, and the cost of any necessary books and other class materials.
+Scholarship recipients receive a waiver each quarter that covers at least 80% of registration and course fees.
+The student is responsible for the initial $50 application fee, the remaining fees, and the cost of any necessary books and other class materials.

 Partners & Donors